-Blackboard:

-This course will make use of Blackboard - students who are registered in the course can log on at http://blackboard.ucalgary.ca/webapps/login

-Please note that Blackboard features a class email-list that will be used.
-It is your responsibility to ensure that Blackboard uses the email address of your choice.
-The default is your University of Calgary email address.
+Desire2Learn: This course will make use of the Desire2Learn (D2L) platform.
+Students who are registered in the course can log on at http://d2l.ucalgary.ca or through their student centre.
+Please note that D2L features a class e-mail list that may be used to distribute course-related information.
+The default is your University of Calgary e-mail address.